srsudar/eg/README.md

 ln -s ./eg/eg_exec.py /usr/local/bin/eg
 ```

-`eg` is in beta and doesn't ship with a binary.
+`eg` doesn't ship with a binary.
 You'll have to have python
 2.x installed on your machine.
 Dependencies are very modest and should not
 require you to install anything (other than Nose if you want to run the tests).
 If you find otherwise, open an issue.